 We congratulate both Zach Scholl and Yang Yang for completing their defenses and earning their PhDs.

-Yang is going on to University of Illinois at Urbana-Champagne to be a postdoc with Dr. Sharon Hammes-Schiffer's group.
+Yang is going on to University of Illinois at Urbana-Champaign to be a postdoc with Dr. Sharon Hammes-Schiffer's group.

 Zack will be a postdoc with Piotr Marszalek in Mechanical Engineering here at Duke.